How to Create an LLC in Oklahoma

 - Not include words or abbreviations that make it sound like the LLC is another kind of entity, like “corp” or “limited partnership.”

 Check Oklahoma’s Business Entity Search page to make sure no other business is already using your preferred name.
 If you’re not ready to form your LLC, Oklahoma allows you to put a hold on the name by filing an Application for Reservation of a Name.
-It costs $10 and you can file online or by mail.
-Your name reservation will be good for 60 days.
+It costs $10 and can be filed online or by mail.
+Your business name reservation is good for 60 days.

 Any name you operate your LLC under that isn’t its legal name is a DBA (doing business as).
 Oklahoma refers to DBAs “trade names,” and it costs $25 to get one.
 To register your Oklahoma DBA you’ll need to file a Trade Name Report with Oklahoma’s SOS.